Legal & General Home Finance Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by PI insurers such as AmTrust.
-It is a unique risk management tool.
+Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers.
+COMPLETIONmonitor is a unique risk management tool.

-This system is the only way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Legal & General Home Finance’s changes.
-Even though using this technology is not a condition for being on the Legal & General Home Finance panel, demonstrating you can stay up to date with Legal & General Home Finance’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your panel standing.
+This system optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Legal & General Home Finance’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a prerequisite for Legal & General Home Finance , demonstrating you can stay up to date with Legal & General Home Finance’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Legal & General Home Finance

-Lenders frequently change their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Legal & General Home Finance are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes